aripirala/YelpReviews_Kaggle/README.md

 ![Yelp Reviews]

 ## Project Description
-In this we attempt to build a simple sentiment classifier with 2 classes *positive* and *negative*
+In this we attempt to build a simple sentiment classifier with 2 classes *positive* and *negative*.
+Most of the code is based on the book by Delip Rao and Brian McMahan - Natural Language Processing

 ## Folder Structure
 - **src**: All the code resides in this folder